-Sunday Riley's New Isn't Like Anything I've Tried Before
+Sunday Riley's New Sunscreen Isn't Like Anything I've Tried Before

 The Ingredients

 Unlike other formulas that either use mineral (aka physical) ingredients (like zinc or titanium oxide) or chemical actives like oxybenzone and above zone, Light Hearted harnesses both; zinc oxide and octisalate (another chemical ingredient) to provide SPF 30 protection.
 For added skincare benefits, Sunday Riley snuck in ingredients like turmeric and lutein for antioxidant and blue light protection.
 I can’t say for sure whether it improved the appearance of my bare face in any noticeable way, but I’d be curious to see if anything changes on that front with continued use.
 For $35, it’s a step up from drugstore stuff, but one of the more affordable products in the Sunday Riley lineup, making it an accessible, practical option for someone wanting to try the brand.
-(And if you don’t already have your sunscreen game on lock, fix that stat!)
-As of today, you can get early access to shop Light Hearted via the Sunday Riley website, with a Sephora debut coming later this month.
+(And if you don’t already have your sunscreen game on lock, fix that stat!).

 Advertisement